 This page is an all-in-one dashboard about the site that you’re checking out.
 It has loads of info on the projected traffic, top keywords, top indexed pages, and even the ads that the competitor is using to promote their site.

 Knowing what the top pages for a competitor are, you can examine what could be replicated for your upcoming website redesign.
-Which brings us to:
+This brings us to:

 Create a Board of Designs You Like